 The value of reading cases is that it gives you a window into a judge’s way of thinking and analyzing the law.
-The value of a commercial outline is it gives you a quick synopsis of the facts and what the judge decided, but often neglects to tell you the “why” or “how” of the decision, i.e., the legal analysis.
+The value of a commercial outline or case brief is it gives you a quick synopsis of the facts and what the judge decided, but often neglects to tell you the “why” or “how” of the decision, i.e., the legal analysis.

-The best way to read a case is to review what a commercial outline says about the case so you have an understanding of the basic facts and, more importantly, you understand why your professor wants you to read this case.
+The best way to read a case is to review what a commercial outline says before you read the case.
+This gives you a better understanding of the basic facts and, more importantly, helps you understand why your professor wants you to read this case.
 Knowing that alone gives you a big advantage when it comes to reading the actual case.

 The more you read cases, the more fluent you will become in the language of the law.
 If you don’t read cases, you’ll also end up struggling with legal research and writing well beyond law school.

 As you read more cases you’ll gain a better understanding of the roles of trial and appellate courts and how they relate to one another.
 The judicial system is complicated, so diving into these court cases will give you a deeper understanding of its complexity.

 3) They prepare you to be a successful lawyer.

 When you get out into the real world after law school, chances are you’ll be reading plenty of cases as an attorney.
 Honing these skills now will pay dividends down the road.